seb-bertrand/GoalLessMeat/README.md

 ## Statistics

-See how you did in the different
+See how you did up until now.